Lafarge major shareholder says talks with Holcim on track

 In his address to the assembled country managers, Lafont also said that balanced governance between the two sides was necessary in order to deliver on the promised merger of equals that the deal was supposed to be.

-Negotiations were focussed on making Lafont the co-chairman alongside Wolfgang Reitzle, the current chairman of Holcim, sources said on Wednesday.
+Negotiations were focused on making Lafont the co-chairman alongside Wolfgang Reitzle, the current chairman of Holcim, sources said on Wednesday.

 Sawiris declined to comment on the ongoing negotiations.